Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 About the wine:

-Elegant aromas of citrus, white fruit, and pineapple, with a lemony note.
-The wine is fruit-forward, taut, dense, and well-defined, with great aging potential.
+Elegant aromas of citrus, white fruits, and pineapple, with a lemony note.
+The wine is full of fruit, taut, dense, and finely crafted—perfect for aging.

 Guide Hachette des vins